IGJoshua/coffi/README.md

 - Improve error messages from defcfn macro
 - Mapped memory
 - Helper macros for custom serde implementations for composite data types (this is in progress [for structs](https://github.com/IGJoshua/coffi/issues/12)!)
+- Support for GraalVM Native Image (once their support for FFM becomes mature)

 ## License